-\paragraph{Persona of User} Typically, a less expert user makes the task harder due to a lower level of knowledge~\cite{tau2-bench}, and an ambiguous user query usually confuses the agent and requires it to ask for further clarification.
-Therefore, we design three kinds of user personas: expert, beginner, and novice) together with three ambiguity degrees (clear, somewhat ambiguous, and highly ambiguous).
-Then, we use this as an input to the task generator $\Phi_\text{task}$ which generates a more specific description of the user persona $p$ (which will be further passed to the user simulator) and a user query $q$ based on the requirements.
+\paragraph{User} Typically, a less expert user makes the task harder due to a lower level of knowledge~\cite{tau2-bench}, and an ambiguous user query usually confuses the agent and requires it to ask for further clarification.
+Therefore, we design three kinds of user personas (expert, beginner, and novice) together with three ambiguity degrees (clear, somewhat ambiguous, and highly ambiguous).
+Then, we use this as an input to the LM $\Phi$ for task generation which generates a more specific description of the user persona $p$ (which will be further passed to the user simulator) and a user query $q$ based on the requirements.

-\paragraph{Ambiguity of Query} If a user query is ambiguous, it may confuse the agent and require it to ask for further clarification from the user, which makes the task harder and more realistic.
-Therefore, we employ three ambiguity degrees: clear, somewhat ambiguous, and highly ambiguous.
-Then, we use this as an input to the task generator $\Phi_\text{task}$ which generates a user query based on the requirements.

-\paragraph{Criteria of Rewarding} A stricter evaluation criteria naturally makes it harder for the agent to obtain a high reward.
-We increase the difficulty by gradually taking more criteria into consideration when calling the verifier simulator $\Phi_\text{reward}$.
-The verifier gives a positive reward only when all the criteria are met.
+\paragraph{Rewarding Criteria} A stricter evaluation criteria naturally makes it harder for the agent to obtain a high reward.
+We increase the difficulty by gradually taking more criteria into consideration when calling the verifier $\Phi$, which gives a positive reward only when all the criteria are met.
 Concretely, we design five levels of criteria: meeting user intent, using expected tools correctly, no hallucination, no redundant trials, and efficiency.
-These draw a step-by-step path to a perfect tool-calling agent.
+These draw a step-by-step path to a good tool calling agent.